 The point is, we have accepted these changes and have now entrusted those third parties so we can spend more time doing things that matter.
 We can do the same thing with data security.

 Manipulating bias for cybercrime

 Cybercriminals rely on our bias as a method of manipulation.
 As criminals learn the rules and structures in place to discover their activities, their methods change.
-For example, with email phishing, we have watched attackers go to great lengths to fool users into divulging confidential information.
+For example, with email phishing we have watched attackers go to great lengths to fool users into divulging confidential information.

-These include creating fake (but very realistic) login pages and staging legitimate emails from inside an organization with a compromised account.
+These include creating fake (but very realistic) login pages and staging legitimate emails from inside an organisation with a compromised account.
 Or purchasing trusted encryption certificates and registering businesses to add perceived legitimacy to their scams.
 Some will copy invoice templates and change account numbers for financial gain.

 The days of a far-off prince bestowing his wealth for the small price of an initial investment are long gone.
 Even more plausible scams such as 80% discounts on popular products are less effective.
 That is because there are additional tools automatically filtering out these rudimentary attempts, and the attackers have had to evolve.

 We must implement tools to prevent users from falling for more sophisticated forms of phishing, including those leveraging our unconscious bias.
 Tools such as Egress Defend are also able to educate users on why specific emails have been flagged as risky.

 We must implement tools to prevent users from falling for more sophisticated forms of phishing, including those leveraging our unconscious bias.Tweet this